AdobeDocs/commerce-cloud-tools/src/pages/docker/test/code-testing.md

 **To load credentials from the environment configuration file**:

-1. Run the following commands to write credentials to the `./.env` file.
+1. Run the following commands to write credentials to the `./.env` file:

    ```bash
    echo "REPO_USERNAME=your_public_key" >> ./.env